rclc/cdk-lab-serverless-web/README.md

 Specifically, this project creates
 - a Lambda function
 - AWS API Gateway
+- a HitCounter construct which creates a Dynamo DB table and a hitcount lambda function
+- a hitcount lambda function and its code

 The `cdk.json` file tells the CDK Toolkit how to execute your app.